 As an appellant, you have the duty to serve notice to the other individual.
 Within the 7 days after filing your notice of appeal with the court, you should make sure that the other person is served.

 Remember that when you are filing for an appeal for your case, you will not start the appeal process from scratch like the first time.
 You will be pointing at a mistake made by the family court.
-Call (708) 232-0017 to talk to experienced Family Law Attorneys in Orland Park, Illinois so they can help you build a strong case.
+Call (708) 232-0017 to talk to an experienced Illinois family attorney so they can help you build a strong case.

 On this page